 Beneficiary and community involvement.

 Shrewsbury and Oswestry Crucial Crew is successful because it meets the needs of people in Shropshire, all the professional agencies and up to 1500 children at up to 50 schools.
 Over 100 unpaid volunteers, many of them retired professionals give freely of their time on an annual basis year after year.
 The volunteers come from the same communities as the participating children and together with families and other members of their community they witness the very positive effect that Crucial Crew has on its children and communities.
-In 2019 we celebrated our Silver Jubilee event which was attended by the 28,000th child.
-In 1998 Joe Hart (England and Man City) attended as an eleven year old and now continues as our patron.
-Joe’s signed Crucial Crew & football shirts together with that of Dave Edwards (Wolves and Wales) who attended in 1997, are displayed at each event to motivate the youngsters attending.
-Shrewsbury & Oswestry Crucial Crew have twice been shortlisted for The Queen’s Award for Voluntary Service and whilst not winning, we were pleased to make the final three in Shropshire.
+In 2023 we marked the Coronation of King Charles 111 at our event which was attended by the 34,000th child.
+All the children attending received a coronation goodie bag and bookmark.
+In 1998 Joe Hart (England and Man City) attended as an eleven-year-old and now continues as our patron.
+Joe’s signed Crucial Crew & football shirts together with those of Dave Edwards (Shrewsbury, Wolves and Wales) who attended in 1997, are displayed at each event to motivate the youngsters attending.

 Breakdown of costs: